mogita/favnow-legacy/README.md

 FavNow
 =========

-A PHP-based online multi-user bookmark service.
+A multi-user bookmark app in PHP & MYSQL, with Bootstrap.

 ---